How to Design a Montessori Bedroom for 12–18 Month Olds (Without Overcomplicating It)

 You’ll see:

-When copied for a 14-month-old, it can create:
+When copied for a 14-month-old, they often lead to:

 The room looks Montessori.